 There are many details from the first official reports of the Uvalde shooting that have since changed or been completely debunked.
 For example, initial reports indicated that Ramos wore body armor during the shooting, though that does not appear to have been the case.

 Was there a school resource officer stationed outside Robb Elementary when Ramos arrived?

-In a press conference on Wednesday, McCraw said a school resource officer — the Uvalde City School District reportedly retains its own police department, “staffed with a chief, five cops, and a security guard,” according to the Intercept — “engaged” Ramos as he approached Robb Elementary’s back door.
+In a press conference after the shooting, McCraw said a school resource officer — the Uvalde City School District reportedly retains its own police department, “staffed with a chief, five cops, and a security guard,” according to the Intercept — “engaged” Ramos as he approached Robb Elementary’s back door.
 Ultimately, McCraw said, “the subject was able to make it into the school.”

 “He went down a hallway, turned right and then turned left and there were two classrooms that were adjoining,” McCraw told reporters.
 “And that is where the carnage began.”

 At first, officials said that an officer shot at Ramos, but that account changed: Days later, Victor Escalon, a regional director at the Texas Department of Public Safety, said Ramos entered the school “unobstructed” without encountering or exchanging fire with the resource officer.
 Moreover, Escalon reportedly stated that actually, there was no resource officer on the scene, seemingly directly contradicting McCraw’s earlier assertions that one had engaged the shooter.